Penalty card: Association football

 Among others, Italy’s Serie B uses green cards to display a positive action by a player.
 The only positive card a referee has, it helps determine sportsmanship awards at the end of the season.
 On the other hand, in some instances, a green card is used for discipline.
 In some smaller leagues, a green card is used for situations such as unsportsmanlike conduct, diving, or minor dissent.
 In the 2018 CONIFA World Cup, any player given a green card had to exit the field right away.
 Teams that had a substitution available could bring in another player as a replacement, but those who had no more replacements left had to play with one less player.

 Athletics

 A green card indicates that the recall did not warrant a warning, which most commonly happens when the machines used to catch false-starters making a mistake.

 Canoe polo

-A green card indicates an official warning that can be applied to an individual player or a whole team.
-A green card can be awarded for deliberate unsporting behavior or unnecessary verbal communication to the referee.
+In canoe polo, a sanction card indicates a player has received a two-minute temporary suspension.
+A sanction card can be awarded for a repeated deliberate or dangerous foul; a deliberate or dangerous foul for which a goal penalty shot is awarded; any deliberate contact with the kayak of an opponent who is trying to take a free shot, corner, sideline, or goal line throw; repeated and continuous disputing of Referee's decisions; foul or abusive language directed at an opponent or Official; or unnecessary verbal communication directed at a Referee, Official, or opponent, or any other unsporting behavior.
+A green card indicates that this is the first sanctionable offense that the player has committed during the game, the second offense being indicated by a yellow card and the third by a red card.
+A player receiving a green card will serve the suspension and their team will play with one fewer player for up to two minutes (power-play), or until the opposing team scores a goal, at which point the player who received the card, or one of the other substitutes, can re-enter the field of play and the power-play is over.